-Carlee Russell: a missing Black woman and a social media frenzy, explained
+Carlee Russell: A missing Black woman and a social media frenzy, explained

-From the beginning, the details of Carlee Russell’s disappearance seemed destined to cause an internet frenzy: Russell, a Black 25-year-old nursing student, went missing from the side of a highway in Hoover, Alabama on the night of July 13th, shortly after calling 911 to report a child wandering alone on the side of the highway.
+From the beginning, the details of Carlee Russell’s disappearance seemed destined to cause an internet frenzy: Russell, a Black 25-year-old nursing student, went missing from the side of a highway in Hoover, Alabama, on the night of July 13, shortly after calling 911 to report a child wandering alone on the side of the highway.

 Russell’s brother’s girlfriend, on the phone with her following her 911 call, reported hearing Carlee scream and what sounded like the phone being dropped.
 When the police reached Carlee’s car just a few minutes after her 911 call, they found her phone and wig nearby, along with her purse and the food she’d just picked up for dinner inside of her car.
 Neither Russell nor a toddler was anywhere to be found.

+Less than two weeks later, after her return and a story police said they couldn’t confirm, an attorney speaking for Russell admitted there was no kidnapping: “My client apologizes for her actions to this community,” Russell’s attorney said in a press conference on Monday.
+“We ask for your prayers for Carlee as she addresses her issues and attempts to move forward, understanding she made a mistake in this matter.”
+The attorney confirmed that they are in touch with the local district attorney’s office about possible charges against Russell in the case.

-Russell’s disappearance went viral on TikTok and other social media platforms, and in the days following received national media attention as law enforcement agencies searched for her.
-The chilling details surrounding her disappearance – and the prospect that a child was used to lure her into danger – likely contributed to its going viral: fears about human trafficking and abduction have become a bigger part of the national conversation in recent years.
+In the days after her disappearance, Russell went viral on TikTok and other social media platforms, and received national media attention as law enforcement agencies searched for her.
+The chilling details surrounding her disappearance — and the prospect that a child was used to lure her into danger — likely contributed to it going viral: Fears about human trafficking and abduction have become a bigger part of the national conversation in recent years.

 In a news conference on July 19, Hoover Police Chief Nick Derzis revealed that detectives had been unable to verify many of the things that Russell had told investigators in the brief interview she gave them following her return.